 Waitomo Caves | New Zealand | Glowworms | Aracena has no glowworms but compensates with mineral colour and mirrored lakes |

-We will publish a dedicated guide to the best caves in Spain and Europe, where the Gruta de las Maravillas will feature prominently.
+We will publish a dedicated guide to the best caves in Spain and Europe, where the Gruta de las Maravillas in Aracena will feature prominently.
 For now, it is enough to say that it comfortably ranks among the most visually striking caves in Europe.

 Most healthy older visitors can complete the tour, but there are several stair sections.
 Those with significant mobility limitations may find parts challenging.